elastest/elastest-platform-manager/docs/adapters.md

 ## Ansible Adapter

-The Ansible Adapter is still under development and currently only supports launching Virtual Machines in OpenStack.
+The Ansible Adapter is currently supports launching Virtual Machines in OpenStack and AWS.
 The Virtual Resources are defined using plays and are packaged together with a metadata file and optionally a public key.
 The source code and more detailed information can be found [here][epm-adapter-ansible]